 Ensuring employee satisfaction is the key to enhancing retention.
 For this, organizations should work proactively towards fulfilling their needs. in the changing work environment.

-Most organizations undermine the significance of seeking regular and frequent feedback from their employees, which can eventually lead to higher employee attrition.
+Most organizations undermine the significance of seeking regular and frequent feedback from their employees,

 During the pandemic, the concept of remote and hybrid working has gained much popularity.
 Providing employees with greater flexibility in terms of the work timings and work location ensures greater engagement and satisfaction.